mdrun reports an error message with position restraint simulations

 to find out which binary belongs to which version.

-#8 Updated by Mohamed Sherif about 11 years ago
+#8 Updated by Mohamed Sherif almost 12 years ago

 Thanks alot for your advice.
 I checked it out, and yes, I had both versions, and it seems that I did not install version 4.

 So, I removed the old version, and installed version 4.
 Right now, things are going fine.
 I only needed to identify the path for the GMXLIB.
 That's all :)) And it is working nicely.